systemcarl/folio/README.md

 ### Code Status
 The commit status of both the *Blank* application and the `folio` CI/CD pipeline can be retrieved from *GitHub*.
-By default, the `status` script retrieves the status of the *Blank* application's current head of the main branch.
+By default, the `status` script retrieves the current version of the *Blank* application.
 Alternatively, a branch, tag, or commit SHA as an argument to the script.
 To target the `folio` CI/CD pipeline, the `--self` option can be used.
 ```bash
 status [<application_commit>]
 status --self [<pipeline_commit>]